frham20/wsl2-setup/README.md

       "source": "Windows.Terminal.Wsl"
    }
    ```
-   - Copy the guid field into the global *defaultProfile* setting
+   - Copy the guid field into the global `defaultProfile` setting
    ```json
    "defaultProfile": "{07b52e3e-de2c-5db4-bd2d-ba144ed6c273}",
    ```
-1. Install the Powerline fonts on Windows
+1. Install the [Powerline Fonts](https://github.com/powerline/fonts) on Windows
    - Open a Powershell terminal
    - Clone the powerline fonts repository from github and install the fonts
       ```